Welcome to St. Augustine, the city that's been around longer than your great-great-great-grandparents (and probably has more stories to tell)!

 Depending on when you visit, you might also see a live (and loud) cannon demonstration.

-The Castillo is open between 9 AM – 5 PM every day and tickets cost $15 per adult.
+The Castillo is open between 9 AM and 5 PM daily, and tickets cost $15 per adult.

-To discover more about this National Monument, be sure to visit Castillo de San Marcos’s NPS webpage.
+To discover more about this National Monument, visit Castillo de San Marcos’s NPS webpage.

 2. St. Augustine Pirate & Treasure Museum